tian3rd/pi_dev/work_records/readme.md

 3. Add indicators for readback channels; add choice buttons for filter channels
 4. Add start up instructions

+### Week 3

+Monday

+1. Fix bugs of `enable` indicator
+2. Discuss with Sheon on how the interface components are arranged.
+3. Create new interface for xt1111 in file `xt1111.adl`.
+4. Look up the documentation for how to set static ip addresses for the acromag devices.
+(Currently it requires manual configuration using the windows client.
+Once it is set, it won't change back to the default.)
+5. Update readme bugs and progesses.

 ## Q&A

 0. How do I set up the environment?